 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's exposure to the risk of changes in market interest rates.
 The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's long-term borrowing which expose the Group to cash flow interest rate risk.
+The Group has no exposure to the interest rate risk due to absence of interest bearing liabilities at year end (2019: same).